MisterVVP/poor-man-s-cache/README.md

 ##### CI setup.
 1 million requests total (4 processes and 250000 chunks per process)
 ###### Without pipelining
-~ 22 500 RPS
+around 22 500 RPS
 ###### With pipelining
-> 100 000 RPS
+more than 200 000 RPS (SET/GET/DEL)
+more than 400 000 RPS (SET key, GET key, GET non_existent_key) workflow

 #### Goals
-Next step is > 10 000 000 functional RPS on Ubuntu (with our without pipelining)
+Next step is 10M+ functional RPS on Ubuntu (with our without pipelining)

 ### How Redis works with the same task
 Below are results that I got from using Redis.